deepbiolab/drl/model-based-learning/introduction.md

    - In continuous or high-dimensional action spaces, value-based methods require solving an optimization problem to select actions, which is computationally expensive.
    - Policy-based methods map states directly to actions, significantly reducing computation time and making them ideal for complex scenarios.

+## Combining Value and Policy: Actor-Critic Methods

+While policy-based methods have the aforementioned advantages, they also suffer from certain drawbacks, such as **high variance** and **slow learning speed**.
+This is because policy-based methods typically rely solely on policy information without fully leveraging the value information from the environment.

+To address these shortcomings, the **[Actor-Critic (AC) method](./actor-critic/)** was introduced.
+It combines the strengths of both value-based and policy-based methods, utilizing the advantages of each.

+The Actor-Critic method consists of two main components:

+- **Actor**: Responsible for learning and outputting the policy.
+Based on the current policy parameters, the actor decides which action to take in a given state.
+- **Critic**: Responsible for evaluating the policy.
+It estimates the state-value function or action-value function to assess the quality of the current policy.

+At each time step, the actor selects an action based on the policy, interacts with the environment, and receives feedback in the form of rewards.
+The critic evaluates this feedback using the estimated value function and provides guidance to update the actor's policy, steering it in a better direction.

+### How Actor-Critic Methods Address Previous Drawbacks

+- Reducing Variance
+   - The critic provides an **estimate of the value function, which acts as a baseline for the policy gradient**.
+This significantly **reduces the variance of the gradient estimation**, improving the stability and efficiency of learning.

+- Accelerating Learning Speed
+   - The feedback from the critic allows the actor to **adjust its policy parameters more accurately**, accelerating the learning process.

+- Stabilizing Policy Updates
+   - Actor-Critic methods provide a framework for **smoother policy updates**, avoiding large parameter fluctuations caused by high variance.

+### Applicability of Actor-Critic Methods

+- Actor-Critic methods are particularly well-suited for handling **continuous and high-dimensional action spaces**, as the actor can directly output continuous actions.
+- By combining value estimation with policy optimization, Actor-Critic methods excel in **solving complex tasks,** such as robotic control and game agent training.